MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 ![Query plan for the query created showing multiple nodes where the Table.LastN node, shown within a rectangle, is a node that will be evaluated by the Power Query Engine and not by the data source](media/query-folding-basics/partial-folding-query-plan.png)

-Each card in the previous image is called a node and it represents every process that needs to happen (from left to right) in order for your query to be evaluated.
+Each box in the previous image is called a node and it represents every process that needs to happen (from left to right) in order for your query to be evaluated.
 Some of these nodes can be evaluated at your data source while others like the node for Table.LastN, represented by your *Kept bottom rows step*, will be evaluated using the Power Query engine.

 You can also see exactly the query that would be sent to your data source by clicking the *view details* hyperlink in the Value.NativeQuery node.